JimmyCerone/ideaBank/Atomic/Amway Fusion/Issues/FUS-1892 - BVABO Price (Less Tax) Ratio is not a dropdown for new local items.md

 2. See that BV/ABO (Less Tax) Ratio is an input instead of a dropdown

 ## TODO
-- [ ] Add to the `modules/client/pages/price-edit/__tests__/add-local-sales-item-to-sandbox.test.ts` a test to check which fields are designated (if possible) to check theory
+- [x] Add to the `modules/client/pages/price-edit/__tests__/add-local-sales-item-to-sandbox.test.ts` a test to check that the designated fields are null or standard
-	- No way to check if it's designated, but it does seem to be the default.
-Not sure if this is exactly what is happening on the front end.
-	- [ ] Test front end and check back end as you do.
+- [ ] Fix failing test here: `modules/domain-services/product/__tests__/add-markets-to-product-handler.test.ts`
+	- Seems like the data format coming back drastically changed since we were last in this part of the code base.
+Why?
+Was it our changes or something else?
+- [ ] Should we fix all the type errors in `modules/core/market-product-variant/logic.test.ts`

 Questions: